 However, all of the above limitations are a fair trade-off given the time it takes to create and publish something.
 We shouldn't forget that Notion wasn't envisaged to create fully functioning websites - currently it's an indirect benefit of the platform a few people are utilising.

-Lastly, I’ve been asked a few times “how can you host it on your own domain and track analytics?”
-This leads me nicely to my next suggestion.
+Lastly, I’ve been asked a few times “how can you host it on your own domain, track analytics or make it in general look more like a website than a Notion page?”
+This leads me nicely to my next suggestions.